mkaput/scalanus/doc/reference.md

 ## Miscellaneous productions

-These productions do not have any special Janus grammar meaning, but are defined in order to simplify definitions of more sophisticated productions.
+These productions do not have any special Scalanus grammar meaning, but are defined in order to simplify definitions of more sophisticated productions.

 ```antlr